Still/Born: Reception

+'Still/Born' celebrated its World Premiere at the 2017 Overlook Film Festival in Mount Hood, Oregon.
+Additionally, the film was also awarded the festival's Scariest Feature Award.
+The jurors noted that, "STILL/BORN freaked us all out in the best way possible.
+As a worthy entry in the classic sub genre of pregnancy horror stretching back to ROSEMARY'S BABY, it combines visceral chills and a creepy atmosphere into a perfectly terrifying package."

 On review aggregator Rotten Tomatoes, Still/Born has an approval rating of 67% based on 21 reviews.
 The site's critical consensus reads: "Still/Born puts an intriguing psychological spin on its supernatural horror story, elevated by standout work from star Christie Burke."
 On Metacritic, another review aggregator, the film has a weighted average score of 63 out of 100, based on 4 critics, meaning "generally favorable reviews".

 Noel Murray of the Los Angeles Times wrote: "First-time feature director Brandon Christensen brings some impressive snap to the postnatal spook-show 'Still/Born.'
 Christensen and co-writer Colin Minihan mostly repeat old beats from suburban supernatural horror films like 'Poltergeist' and 'Paranormal Activity,' but strong actors and lean, unfussy storytelling ought to be more than enough to please genre buffs."
 Frank Scheck of The Hollywood Reporter stated: "Tapping into elemental motherhood fears, not to mention the specter of post-partum depression, Still/Born works most effectively in its subtler, more enigmatic moments than when it indulges in familiar horror film conventions.
 Nevertheless, it does offer a consistent level of tension, a few decent scares and a terrific lead turn by Christie Burke."
 Nick Allen of RogerEbert.com gave the film 3 out of 4 stars and said: "'Still/Born' doesn't get as many points as one would hope for originality.
 But this is an inspired-enough take on a woman's horror, where the fear of losing her other baby becomes a terror itself, as expressed through an excellent performance."